Chunkwise/chunkwise_local/cli/README.md

 to deploy the stacks.
 It then installs necessary dependencies, creates a secret, and bootstraps and deploys the stacks.

-`typer cli.py run destroy`
+`typer cli.py run destroy --region=<NON_DEFAULT_REGION_HERE>`

 Forcefully deletes all of the AWS stacks created by deploy.
 Note that this doesn't destroy the S3 bucket, RDS instances, or the created secrets.
+Also, if you used a non-default region make sure to specify that here.

 `typer cli.py run client --region=<NON_DEFAULT_REGION_HERE>`